Learn Why Mixed Reality Studios Are the Future of Live Streaming

 When using the Microsoft HoloLens, Spatial Mapping is required to allow the developer or interface designer to identify where to place objects and reference points within the stage, or on surfaces such as walls, ceilings, or floors, with accurate scale and physics.
 This involves scanning the set for real objects and converting them into meshes to determine how presenters can interact with them.
 Real cameras will be configured to capture directly from a POV that shows viewers what the HoloLens view looks like.

-Unity 3D can trigger events with physical-location or object hotspots.
+Unity 3D and Unreal can trigger events with physical-location or object hotspots.
 A presenter will be able touch an object that activates another sequence of events or animations, or even walk to another location on the stage and be transported to another virtual set.

 Widely used in the gaming community, Open Broadcaster Software (OBS) is an open source encoding and streaming solution optimized for MR video.
 Other software encoders such as Telestream Wirecast can do the job if you composite everything before it hits the encoder.